jagadish432/jagadish-dezoomcamp-final-project/README.md

 # jagadish-dezoomcamp-final-project
 This is Final project by Jagadeesh Dachepalli as part of DataTalksClub DE Zoomcamp

-## Need to run the below steps in the mentioned order to be able create all this project required resources in GCP cloud and test this project
+## Need to run the below steps in the mentioned order to be able create all the required resources for this project in GCP cloud, to deploy and test this project

 ## Pre-requisites
-1. make sure you have a gcp service account, go to `https://console.cloud.google.com/iam-admin/serviceaccounts?project=<gcp-project-name>` in this case `https://console.cloud.google.com/iam-admin/serviceaccounts?project=datazoomcamp-jagadish-final`
+0. Have a GCP account and create a project in GCP console
+1. Go to `Service Accounts` in the GCP Console, and create a service account and grant the following access to it.
+    (We shouldn't usually grant admin access in the production, however, for this testing we can gran them)
+    a.
+Bigquery Admin
+    b.
+Storage Admin
+    c.
+Artifact Registry Admin
+    d.
+Dataproc Admin
+    Also, add the below principals to the service acocunt
+    a.
+Google APIs Service Agent

-2. select the service account and select `manage keys`
-3. select `Add key` and `JSON` and save the automatically downloaded .json file somewhere in a safe location
+2. Select the service account and select `manage keys` and Add a key to the service account and and save the automatically downloaded .json file somewhere in a safe location
-4. `gcloud auth login`, click on the link, allow access, copy the code and paste in the terminal prompting for the authorization code
+3. Have the gcloud cli in the system you're planning to test this, store the above json key file in `~/.gc/`
+4. Run `gcloud auth activate-service-account --key-file <path to the json file of the service account we want to use>`
+5. Verify if service account has been added or not by `gcloud config list`
-5. verify if the project is already set with your required project `gcloud config get project`
+6. verify if the project is already set with your required project `gcloud config get project`
-6. if not, then `gcloud config set project <gcp-project-name>`
+7. if not, then `gcloud config set project <gcp-project-id-from-gcp>`
+8. run `gcloud auth application-default login`

+FYI(Optional)
-7. To set the gcloud automatically access the required project, follow either of the below approaches
+9. To set the gcloud automatically access the required project, follow either of the below approaches
     a.
 REFRESH TOKEN approach
         1. run `gcloud auth application-default login` and enter Y when prompted, click on the link provided and login to the gcp console and copy the authorization code and paste in the terminal where prompted
         2. verify `~/.config/gcloud/application_default_credentials.json` it has the updated and the required project creds now